 Camping near Naturita and Nucla

 Naturita and Nucla are neighbors located four miles apart, although Nucla is more off the beaten path.
-Nearly 600 and 800 people call those towns home, respectively.ย They are both located in plateau country, surrounded by high desert mesas and nearby national forest.
+Nearly 600 and 800 people call those towns home, respectively.
+They are both located in a plateau country, surrounded by high desert mesas and nearby national forests.

-Camping, fishing, hiking and sightseeing bring people through this part of Montrose County; as do historic sights like Cottonwood and Tabeguache Cave and Tabeguache pueblo.
+Camping, fishing, hiking, and sightseeing bring people through this part of Montrose County; as do historic sights like Cottonwood Tabeguache Cave and Tabeguache Pueblo.
 There are plenty of RV parks close to Naturita.

 Camp V Campground